bitspace/gentoo-laptop/build_plan/02_core_system_and_cli.md

         };
       };
     }
+    EOF
     ```

-### Step 2.2: Refactor `configuration.nix`
+### Step 2.3: Refactor `configuration.nix`

 Now we need to adjust our main `configuration.nix` to work within the flake.

-1. Edit the configuration file:
+The following commands will do this for you automatically.

+1.  **Preserve your unique `system.stateVersion`**: This command finds the state version line in your current configuration and saves it to a shell variable.
     ```bash
-    nano configuration.nix
+    STATE_VERSION_LINE=$(grep 'system.stateVersion' /etc/nixos/configuration.nix)
     ```
-2. Ensure the file looks like this.
-Pay attention to the `imports` and the new user configuration block.

-    ```nix
+2.  **Generate the new configuration**: This command overwrites your `configuration.nix` with the new content, automatically inserting your specific `system.stateVersion` at the end.
+    ```bash
+    cat > configuration.nix <<EOF
     { config, pkgs, ... }:

     {